Facts about the animal kingdom

 Kittenhood (0-6 months)

-The first stage in the life of a cat is called a kittenhood and lasts from birth to 6 months of age, which roughly corresponds to the first 10 years in the life of a human.
+The first stage in the life of a cat is called kittenhood and lasts from birth to 6 months of age.
+This roughly corresponds to the first 10 years in the life of a human.

-• In the first hours of life: It is important for kittens to eat their mother's colostrum in order to receive antibodies, since their intestines become impermeable to immunoglobulins later in life.
+• In the first hours of life: it is important for kittens to drink their mother's colostrum in order to receive antibodies, since their intestines become impermeable to immunoglobulins later in life.
+This is the first milk produced during lactation which helps to fortify the vulnerable newborn kittens.

-• In the first month: Kittens are fed exclusively with mother's milk for their first four weeks.
-After that, kittens can begin weaning by consuming solid food gradually and moving on to wet food or moistened food.
-If you want to know more about weaning in cats, do not hesitate to read this post on weaning kittens.
+• In the first month: kittens are fed exclusively with mother's milk for their first four weeks.
+After this time, kittens can begin weaning by consuming solid food gradually and moving on to wet food or dry food moistened with water.
+If you want to know more about weaning in cats, do not hesitate to read our article on weaning kittens.

 The kitten's socialization period begins during this phase, specifically between 2 and 7 weeks.
 This is an important phase for the future behavior of the cat.
 Kittens that are actively socialized are less fearful in unfamiliar situations and adapt better to changes in their environment.
-On the other hand, kittens that are not properly socialized often develop behavioral problems such as play aggression, inappropriate play behavior, and fear aggression.
-You can help your kitten during this stage by doing the following things:
+Kittens that are not properly socialized often develop behavioral problems such as aggression, inappropriate play behavior and fear.

-• Accustom the cat to contact with other animals and people: the animals should be well socialized and vaccinated.
+• Other animals and people: the animals should be well socialized and vaccinated.

-• Accustom the cat to grooming: cutting nails, brushing teeth, bathing, etc.
+• Grooming: cutting nails, brushing teeth, bathing, etc.

-In female cats, this should be done before the first heat to reduce the risk of diseases affecting the reproductive organs, such as: Pyometra, cancer, ovarian cysts, uterine cancer, breast cancer.
+Kittens should ideally be spayed or neutered before they reach sexual maturity in males and before their first heat period in females.
+This will best help to avoid behavioral problems in later stages of the cat life cycle.
+In female cats, this should be done before the first heat to reduce the risk of diseases affecting the reproductive organs, such as pyometra, uterine cancer, ovarian cysts, breast cancer and other diseases.

-In male cats, the risk of testicular and prostate tumors and behavioral problems related to sex hormones is also lower with early neutering.
-In general, neutered cats are more calm and affectionate because they are not under the stress of being confined when they need to reproduce.
-This stress can lead to frequent meowing, scratching, inappropriate urination and defecation, and other behavior issues.
+In male cats, the risk of testicular and prostate tumors and behavioral problems related to sex hormones is also lowered with early neutering.
+In general, neutered cats are more calm and affectionate because they are not under the stress of being confined when they feel the need to reproduce.
+This stress can lead to frequent meowing, scratching, inappropriate urination and defecation, as well as other behavioral issues.

-Your kitten will need two vaccinations at the beginning, the first at nine weeks of age and a second booster at three months of age.
-After that, kittens and cats usually require booster shots once a year.
-Until your kitten is fully vaccinated, you should keep him or her indoors.
+Your kitten will usually need two vaccinations at the beginning, the first at nine weeks of age and a second booster at three months of age.
+After this time, kittens and cats usually require booster shots once a year.
+Until your kitten is fully vaccinated, you should keep them indoors.
 It is extremely important for you and your cat to keep your cat's annual vaccination appointment.

 Life Cycle of a Cat - Stages of Development - Kittenhood (0-6 months)